btoch23/mui-react-todolist/README.md

 A clean and simple todo list app that utilizes local storage to keep tasks populated.
 Users can add tasks, mark them as completed, and delete them.
 A running counter at the bottom tells the user how many tasks remain in their list.

+The app is currently hosted on Vercel: https://mui-react-todolist.vercel.app/

 # Technologies Used

 <ul>